R0hero/RPI_GPS_info/README.md

 The script can be changed to extract info from different parts of the received data by looking at the spec sheet for the receiver.

+Update Nov 16 23:
+There has been implemented a custom filesink block for GNU Radio Companion, which will take in a maximum filesize and keep logging 10 files, which in total will add up to the specified maximum filesize.
+This is to be used together with the file_handling script, which will take an incidence log, if a set condition is met.